jlangch/venice/doc/readme/exceptions.md

 works even with a full restricted sandbox where as the Java interop variant requires a specifically configured sandbox.

-Create exceptions with arbitrary arguments using Java interop  if `ex` is not
+Create exceptions using Java interop:
-suitable:

 ```clojure
 (do